-For the composition of gases above, in, and below the Shimokita coalbed, about 1 million discrete data points could be recorded by mud-gas monitoring (i.e., the continuous extraction and on-line analysis of gases that are brought up from the formation to the Chikyu with the recycling of drilling mud during riser drilling).
+For the composition of gases above, in, and below the Shimokita coalbed, about 1 million discrete data points could be recorded by mud-gas monitoring (i.e., the continuous extraction and online analysis of gases that are brought up from the formation to the Chikyu with the recycling of drilling mud during riser drilling).
 Mud-gas monitoring was supplemented by gas analysis in >100 samples from cuttings and cores.
 Analysis focused on the content and carbon isotopic composition of methane but also included higher hydrocarbon gases, N2, O2, Ar, H2, and CO.
-Unfortunately, the conversion of mud-gas contents into absolute gas concentrations in the drilled rocks is not straightforward, as the former depend on drilling parameters such as ROP, mud flow, mud weight, and mud-to-headspace ratio in the mud-gas separator, all of which vary in the course of operations.
-However, the relative ratio of gas species in the mud gas is very informative and this is particularly true for the C1/C2 ratio.
-Since the occurrence of major amounts of higher hydrocarbon gases is associated with thermogenic hydrocarbon generation, high C1/C2 ratios indicate biogenic methane formation.
-The downhole profile of C1/C2 ratios at Site C0020 points unambiguously to the predominance of biogenic methane sources (Fig. F12).
-Interestingly, the ratios found in mud gas of coal-bearing sediment horizons at ~2000 mbsf showed a strong positive inflection, suggestive of an active source of biologically produced methane.
+Although the determination of absolute in situ concentrations is not possible, the relative ratio of gas species in the mud gas is very informative, particularly the C_1/C_2 ratio.
+Because the thermogenic generation of hydrocarbons is associated with production of higher hydrocarbon gases, low C_1/C_2 ratios indicate thermogenic methane formation.
+The downhole profile with its rather high C_1/C_2 ratios at Site C0020 points unambiguously to the predominance of biogenic methane sources (Fig. F12).
+Interestingly, the ratios found in mud gas of coal-bearing sediment horizons at ~2000 m MSF showed a strong positive inflection, suggestive of an active source of biologically produced methane.

 O_2/Ar , N_2/Ar , and H_2/Ar ratios were used to monitor corrosive processes during drilling.
 O_2/Ar and N_2/Ar ratios resembled atmospheric values throughout the drilling process, and the lack of oxygen consumption suggests that only little corrosion occurred.
 Nevertheless, H_2 contents were distinctly elevated above atmospheric levels in mud gas and core samples, and the extent to which H_2 concentrations are impacted by drilling activities is not fully resolved at this point.

-In summary, shipboard solid phase and gas analysis suggests that organic matter from predominantly terrigenous sources is available for the deep biosphere not only in coal but also in TOC-rich clay.
-Moreover, organic matter is apparently thermally relatively immature to 2466 mbsf and rich in hydrogen, which might be released as molecular H_2 in the course of diagenesis.
+In summary, shipboard solid phase and gas analyses suggest that organic matter from predominantly terrigenous sources is available for the deep biosphere not only in coal but also in TOC-rich clay.
+Moreover, organic matter is apparently thermally relatively immature to 2466 mbsf and rich in hydrogen, which might be released as molecular H_2 over the course of diagenesis.
 Finally, C_1/C_2 ratios suggest that methane is predominantly formed by biogenic processes.